Lapstone Zig Zag: Nineteenth century

-The contract to build this railway from Penrith as far as Valley Heights, which included building the Knapsack Viaduct and the Lapstone ZigZag, was awarded to William Watkins in March 1863 but was completed eighteen months behind schedule in December 1865.
+The contract to build this railway from Penrith as far as Valley Heights, which included building the Knapsack Viaduct and the Lapstone Zig Zag, was awarded to William Watkins in March 1863 but was completed eighteen months behind schedule in December 1865.
 It opened for traffic in 1867.

-Once the westbound train had crossed Knapsack Viaduct, it entered the Bottom Road of the ZigZag.
+Once the westbound train had crossed Knapsack Viaduct, it entered the Bottom Road of the Zig Zag.
 There were points where the Middle Road cut backwards and sharply upwards to form the middle stroke of the Z. Beyond the points, Bottom Road extended an additional 532 ft to a dead-end.
 It was in this area that the train stopped before it reversed direction to climb Middle Road.
 Similarly at the junction of Middle and Top Roads, Top Road continued some distance to buffers on the edge of Knapsack Gorge.
 Here the train again reversed its direction to resume the journey over the Blue Mountains.
 Lucasville Station was completed in 1877 on the extension section of Top Road.
 In 1886 the line of the Top Road extension was remodelled with a new parallel, more steeply sloped line to the west.
 Both of the lines of the Top Road extension are clearly legible.

 The line of track (now without rails) goes through well executed rock cuttings on the standard walk along Top Road from Knapsack Street and Skarratt Park.
 There is a pleasing stone culvert to the south of Lucasville platform.
 Lucasville station was built in 1877 for the Minister for Mines, John Lucas who had a holiday home nearby.
 The culvert, which is still in operation, utilises a rock-cutting on the west side to divert run-off water deep under the track in a square channel constructed of stone blocks.
 The water then runs down a steep gully to the east.
 To the west of the Upper Road there is a series of low sandstone terrace walls which probably marked the boundary between Lucasville estate and the railway.
-The ZigZag is largely surrounded by bushland, interspersed with impressive views east to Sydney.
+The Zig Zag is largely surrounded by bushland, interspersed with impressive views east to Sydney.
 The setting provides a striking sense of the nineteenth-century journey over the mountains as the traveller was entering into a wilderness.
-At the southern entry to the Top Road of the ZigZag, at the end of Knapsack Street, there is a gate to inhibit vehicle access.
+At the southern entry to the Top Road of the Zig Zag, at the end of Knapsack Street, there is a gate to inhibit vehicle access.
 Just beside this gate, on the northern side, there are four surviving sleepers and metal spikes, all that survives from the original railway track.